jdiamond/pointless/README.md

 discover a way to remove them by exploring the API.

-Pointless may seem familiar to the popular Underscore and Lo-Dash libraries and it is.
-Many of the functions in Pointless accept their arguments in reverse when compared to these libraries.
-This is done on purpose to make the automatic partial application more convenient.
+Pointless may seem familiar to the popular Underscore and Lo-Dash libraries and it is, but be careful.
+Many of the functions in Pointless accept their arguments in reverse compared to their closest counterparts in Underscore.
+This is done on purpose to make automatic partial application more convenient.

 API
 ---